gecko0307/wasm-webgl/README.md

 # wasm-webgl
-WebAssembly experiment with D: a cross-platform program that can be compiled both to machine code or wasm.
+A cross-platform D application that can be compiled both to machine code or wasm.
 It renders graphics using OpenGL 3.3 or WebGL 2 and includes a tiny `betterC` runtime (`wasmrt`).

+Warning: highly experimental!
+WebGL binding is incomplete.

 [![Screenshot](screenshot.jpg)](screenshot.jpg)